-- Considerable yield loss may have occurred before any visual symptoms became apparent. - Visual symptoms of nutrient disorders in lentil can be very similar to and confused with damage from herbicides, insects, and pathogens. - Plants can have multiple nutrient disorders which mask and confuse the visual symptoms of individual nutrient problems. - Damage to plant material may also be from physiological disorders arising from adverse environmental effects such as salinity, drought, cold, heat or high temperature stresses.
-Such symptoms can be indistinguishable from nutrient deficiency, so obvious environmental conditions like moisture stress should always be considered. - Factors that influence both nodulation and nitrogen fixation can result in symptoms of nitrogen deficiency. - There can be differences between cultivars in the manifestation of symptoms. - Visual symptoms in one pulse do not necessarily mean that it is the same in other pulses.
+- Visual symptoms on lentil may be caused by damage from herbicides, insects and pathogens.
+Damage may also be from physiological disorders arising from adverse environmental effects such as salinity, drought, cold, heat or high temperature stresses.
+Such symptoms can be indistinguishable from nutrient deficiency, although it should be obvious if environmental conditions are limiting (moisture stress). - Factors that influence both nodulation and nitrogen fixation can result in symptoms of nitrogen deficiency. - There can be differences between cultivars in the manifestation of symptoms. - Visual symptoms in one pulse do not necessarily mean that it is the same in other pulses.

-Figure 1: Flow chart for the identification of deficiency symptoms.
+Figure 1: Flow chart for the identification of deficiency symptoms.3